kubernetes/kops/docs/boot-sequence.md

 requiring a token.

 APIServer also listens on the HTTPS port (443) on all interfaces.
 This is a secured endpoint, and requires valid authentication/authorization to use it.
-This is the endpoint that node kubelets will reach, and also that end-users will reach.
+This is the endpoint that node kubelet will reach, and also that end-users will reach.

 kops uses DNS to allow nodes and end-users to discover the api-server.
 The apiserver pod manifest (in